WICG/nav-speculation/prerendering-same-site.md

 ## Storage and cookies

-For same-origin prerendering, the prerendered page has the same access to storage and cookies as a normal page.
+For same-site prerendering, the prerendered page has the same access to storage and cookies as a normal page.
 In particular, the prerendered request includes cookies, and the `Set-Cookie` response header modifies cookies.
 Storage APIs such as Indexed DB and `localStorage` also function in a prerendered page.

 ### `sessionStorage`